[wpforms id="406" title="false" description="false"]

 Katahdin Woods & Waters National Monument

-Established in 2016, Katahdin Woods & Waters National Monument begins east of Baxter State Park and is a recreational area with hiking, mountain biking, fishing, canoeing, camping, hunting and snowmobiling covering over 83,000 acres.
+Established in 2016, Katahdin Woods & Waters National Monument begins east of Baxter State Park and is a recreational area with hiking, mountain biking, fishing, canoeing, camping, hunting, and snowmobiling covering over 83,000 acres.

 The area is a great place to see moose.
-Watch for them along the Katahdin Loop Road a 17-mile drive around the southern portion of the park.
+Watch for them along the Katahdin Loop Road a 17-mile scenic drive around the southern portion of the park.

 River in fall with yellow leaves